Nancy Drew convention draws fans to Cooperstown

-Dozens of fans of the Nancy Drew mystery book series have descended on Cooperstown for a weekend gathering of would-be sleuths and gumshoes devoted to the fictional teenage and amateur sleuth.
+Dozens of fans of the Nancy Drew mystery book series have descended on Cooperstown for a weekend gathering of would-be sleuths and gumshoes devoted to the fictional teenager and amateur detective.

 Since her inception in 1930 as the female counterpart to the Hardy Boys series by publisher Edward Stratemeyer, Nancy Drew has been dazzling generations of fans with her plucky, bold and independent style.